Did you know, three in four employers say they’ve hired the wrong person for a position? Can you afford to hire the wrong person for a vacant role?

 As Tony Hsieh, CEO of Zappos once said, “We’ve actually passed on a lot of smart, talented people that we know can make an immediate impact on our top or bottom line but if they’re not good for our culture then we won’t hire them for that reason alone.”

-So while qualifications are necessary in many roles, those should be the starting point of a much more detailed analysis of a candidates suitability for
+So while qualifications are necessary in many roles, those should be the starting point of a much more detailed analysis of a candidates suitability for a position.

 Feedback and comments are always welcome.
 If you have any questions, you are welcome to contact me at firstname.lastname@example.org You can also connect with me via LinkedIn at linkedin.com/in/patrick-viernes.